-- When the handheld remote is first powered on, the display should read FLR OFF and OPT OFF in approximately 5 seconds.
-If the words "waiting for base" are in the display, check to ensure there is electrical power to the base unit and ensure the E-STOP button on the base unit is pulled out. - There is always a current working memory.
-This is not the same as a preset.
-The last saved work settings will be in the current working memory when the handheld remote is powered on. - Operational sequence of the handheld remote start buttons: - Pressing a start button once (ALL START, FLOOR START, or OPTION START) calls up the current working memory setting stored in the handheld remote. - By pressing the same start button a second time the component turns on if the hydraulics are engaged (it shows numbers ramping up in the display). - Pressing the same start button a third time will store the new setting established in the remote's working memory. - After pressing a start button once to view the current working memory setting in a non-working mode, there is approximately 10 seconds to begin adjusting the setting or the element will revert back to off.
-In a working mode, the 10 second rule is gone. - To program a preset, the key to remember is the elements must be activated or engaged. - To operate from a preset, the element speed percentages must be in the display to activate or engage them.
-If the words OFF are in the display, the preset must be recalled.
+- When you turn on the handheld remote, the display should read FLR OFF and OPT OFF in approximately 5 seconds.
+If the words "waiting for base" are in the display, ensure that there is electrical power to the base unit and that the E-STOP button on the base unit is pulled out. - There is always a current working memory.
+Current working memory is not a preset.
+When you turn on the handheld remote, it uses the last saved work settings from current working memory. - The operational sequence of the handheld remote start buttons is as follows: - Press the start button once (ALL START, FLOOR START, or OPTION START) calls up the

+- current working memory setting stored in the handheld remote. - 2.
+Press the same start button a second time to turn on the component if the hydraulics are engaged (it shows numbers ramping up in the display). - 3.
+Press the same start button a third time to store the new setting established in the working memory of the remote. - After pressing a start button once to view the current working memory setting in a non-working mode, you have approximately 10 seconds to begin adjusting the setting or the element before the remote reverts to off.
+In a working mode, the 10-second rule does not apply. - To program a preset, you must have the elements activated or engaged first. - To operate from a preset, the you see the element speed percentages in the display to activate or engage them.
+If you see the word OFF in the display, you must recall the preset.